Please note new versions of ISO 27001 and ISO 27002 have now been published.

-Organisations that are serious about data protection should be following the guidelines set out in ISO 27001.
+Organisations that are serious about data protection should follow ISO 27001.

-The Standard describes best practice for creating and maintaining an ISMS (information security management system), and the classification of information plays an important role.
+The Standard describes best practices for creating and maintaining an ISMS (information security management system), and the classification of information plays a crucial role.

 Control objective A.8.2 is titled ‘Information Classification’, and instructs that organisations “ensure that information receives an appropriate level of protection”.

 ISO 27001 doesn’t explain how you should do that, but the process is straightforward.
 You just need to follow four simple steps.

 1) Enter your assets into an inventory